Tensor diagrams and Chebyshev polynomials: Preliminaries on the -invariant space

-\begin{de} A {\em web} $W$ is a tensor diagram embedded in an oriented disk so that its edges do not cross or touch each other, except at endpoints.
-Each web is considered up to isotopy of the disk that fixes its boundary.

-A web is {\em non-elliptic} if it has no multiple edges and no internal cycles of length less then or equal to four.

-The invariant $[W]$ associated to a non-elliptic web $W$ is called a {\em web invariant}. \end{de} The {\em signature} of a web $W$, denoted by $\sigma$, is defined as the word in the alphabet $\{\circ, \bullet\}$ obtained from the boundary of $W$.
+In the following definition, we say that a face of a tensor diagram is {\em internal} if the vertices of the edges bounding the face are all internal vertices, see Definition \ref{tensordiag}. \begin{de} A {\em web} $W$ is a tensor diagram embedded in an oriented disc so that its edges do not cross or touch each other, except at endpoints.
+Each web is considered up to isotopy of the disc that fixes its boundary.
+A web is {\em non-elliptic} if it has no internal face bounded by two or four edges.
+The invariant $[W]\in R_{a,b}(V)$ associated with a non-elliptic web $W$ is called a {\em web invariant}. \end{de} A web with an internal face bounded by two or four edges is called {\em elliptic}.
+The {\em signature} of a web $W,$ denoted by $\sigma(W),$ is defined as the word in the alphabet $\{\circ, \bullet\}$ obtained from the boundary of $W.$